lilas-solutions/lilas-solutions.github.io/content/en/studybot-privacy-policy.md

 **Personal Information**

 When you register using your Google account, we collect and store the following information:
-- Full name (student or parent/guardian, if applicable, when user is under 18 years of age)
+- Nickname (chosen by the user)
-- Email address (used for authentication)
+- Email address (used for Google OAuth2 authentication)
-- Name of student (if user is under 18)
-- Age of student
-- Gender of student
+- Gender (optional, if provided by the user)
-- Education level of student
-- Academic details of student such as grades, school/college subjects, and syllabus
+- Study grade level (e.g., first grade, fifth grade, etc.)
+- Profile preferences (optional generic icon and color used as avatar in-app)

 **Study-bot** stores data that users directly input into the application.
 We do not collect any data automatically or from third-party sources.